manofgod747/Philosophy/README.md

 The logic is impossible

-The brain is an biological electronic machine
+The brain is a biological electronic machine

 Mechanical processes determine its function